What to do if immigration officials target your business

 An employee may approach you and indicate that he or she has a new social security card and wants you to update your records with the new information.
 Though there are a few circumstances in which the Social Security Administration (SSA) will change a person’s SSN for legitimate reasons, including an SSA error or identity theft, the most common reason an employee will report a changed SSN to an employer is because the employee has only recently become legally authorized to work in the United States and the previous SSN was not legitimate.

 According to U.S. Citizenship and Immigration Services (USCIS) guidance, if the employee is currently authorized to work, an employer is not obligated to impose disciplinary action or to report its concerns about the employee’s prior conduct.
 You should consider any pertinent company policies, collective bargaining agreements, state laws, or other factors when determining whether to discipline an employee.
 Assuming the employee had purposely provided false information, you may take disciplinary action up to and including dismissal.
-However, as the government does not mandate taking disciplinary action and you may wish to continue to employ this particular employee.
-You must make sure that whatever you do, you do not treat the employee differently based on any protected status.
+However, as the government does not mandate taking disciplinary action, you may wish to continue to employ this particular employee.
 See the following USCIS handbook for more detailed information: https://www.uscis.gov/sites/default/files/files/form/m-274.pdf.

-If you are subject to an ICE visit, if you have an employee who is detained, or you have employees engaging in walk outs, before you decide to terminate such employees for these reasons or any other reasons even if not related it is best to speak with counsel so as to ensure that the decision to terminate is not seen as an action of discrimination or retaliation against an employee.
+If you are subject to an ICE visit, if you have an employee who is detained, or you have employees engaging in walk-outs, before you decide to terminate such employees for these or any other reasons, even if not related, it is best to speak with legal counsel so as to ensure that the decision to terminate is not seen as an action of discrimination or retaliation against an employee.

-This report was reviewed for legal accuracy and updated in 2017 by Christine H. Long, Esq. at Berliner Cohen Attorneys at Law.
+This report was updated and reviewed in 2018 for legal accuracy by Christine H. Long, Esq. at Berliner Cohen LLP